 A magnet for tourists

 Glaciers, and the spectacular scenery shaped by glacial erosion, form the heart of most South Island national parks.
-The national parks of Aoraki/Mt Cook, Westland Tai Poutini, Mt Aspiring and Fiordland are recognised internationally.
+The national parks of Aoraki/Mount Cook, Westland Tai Poutini, Mount Aspiring and Fiordland are recognised internationally.
 Together they constitute the 2.6 million-hectare Te Wāhipounamu South West New Zealand World Heritage Area.

-The glaciers of Aoraki/Mt Cook, and the Franz Josef and Fox glaciers in Westland Tai Poutini National Park, have been major visitor attractions from the earliest days of tourism.
+The glaciers of Aoraki/Mount Cook, and the Franz Josef and Fox glaciers in Westland Tai Poutini National Park, have been major visitor attractions from the earliest days of tourism.

 Today, visitors enjoy guided trips and mountaineering on the glacier-clad peaks.
 Also on offer are scenic flights and ski-plane landings on the upper Tasman Glacier.